• Skip to primary navigation

 Boneless chicken thighs on a plate after grilling ready to serve

 Have I ever mentioned how much I love to grill?
 Yeah I am sure I probably have already a couple times.
-It is something I do enjoy all summer long - along with some of fall and spring.
-Grilling boneless skinless chicken thighs is one of our favorites!
+It is something I do enjoy all summer long – along with some of fall and spring.
+Grilled boneless skinless chicken thighs is one of my favorites because they are so easy to make and always delicious!

 These will go well with the bacon ranch pasta salad or our potato salad recipe.